celestiaorg/go-header/p2p/p2p.md

 ## Subscriber

-Subscriber is a service that manages gossip of headers among the nodes in the P2P network by using [libp2p][libp2p] and its [pubsub][pubsub] modules.
-The pubsub topic used for gossip (`/<networkID>/header-sub/v0.0.1`) is configurable based on `networkID` parameter used to initialize the subscriber service.
+Subscriber is a service that manages the gossip of headers among the nodes in the P2P network by using [libp2p][libp2p] and its [pubsub][pubsub] modules.
+The pubsub topic is used for gossip (`/<networkID>/header-sub/v0.0.1`) and is configurable based on the `networkID` parameter used to initialize the subscriber service.

 The Subscriber implements the following interface: